 Smaller organizations with less data may be better suited to migrate everything in one fell swoop.
 However, organizations must take into consideration “data gravity.”
 The effects of and time it takes to move massive amounts of data must not be underestimated.

-Backup Google Team Drives data
+Google Team Drives Backup

 Before beginning a migration to Google Team Drives, organizations must formulate a plan to incorporate Google Team Drives data into their data protection plan.
 As soon as the data resides in Google Team Drives, it is an organization’s responsibility to protect their data.